luut189/react-template/README.md

 npm install
 ```

-Then, to start the dev server, use:
+To start the dev server, use:

 ```bash
 npm run dev
 ```

-And start to edit at `./src/App.tsx`
+And start editing at `./src/App.tsx`